 f. display compassion, integrity, concern for others, open-mindedness, interpersonal skill, self-discipline, focus and motivation

-g. to accept criticism and respond by appropriate behavior modification
+g. accept criticism and respond by appropriate behavior modification

-h. to use supervision appropriately, and act independently when indicated
+h. use supervision appropriately and act independently when indicated

 5. Motor and tactile function.
 The nurse anesthesia student must be able to: